KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

 ## Repository Content

-This repository contains the source code necessary to build the Vulkan validation layers and their tests.
+This repository contains the source code necessary to build the Vulkan and Vulkan SC validation layers and their tests.

 ### Installed Files